 We speak about this in detail in some of our other posts and throughout our website.
 Why?
 Because it really matters.

-Suppose your website visitor is placed into a queue without any explanation of why or what’s happening next.
-They’ll jump right out of it and straight into your competitors’ hands.
-In the same way a queue in the high street with no explanation would send shoppers to an alternative store—so will your queue online shopping experience.
+Suppose your website visitor is placed into a queue without any explanation of why or what's happening next.
+They'll jump right out of it and straight into your competitors' hands.
+In the same way a queue in the high street with no explanation would send shoppers to an alternative store—so will your online queue experience.

 Your queue needs a branded and entertaining explanation of why they're there, and most importantly, an introduction into how to monitor their position and how long their waiting time is going to be.